Solid neon as a noise-resilient host for electron qubits above 100 mK

-The temperature dependence of the coherence data, however, remains complex. $T_2^*$ and $T_2^{\rm{echo}}$ show that quasi-static and high-frequency noise components behave differently with temperature, as shown in Fig.~\ref{Fig:Temperature}b.
-With increasing temperature, $T_2^* \propto T^{-0.74}$, indicating the quasi-static noise power scales almost linearly against temperature.
-Below 50~mK, $T_2^{\rm{echo}}$ approaches $2T_1$, suggesting that the single echo pulse still effectively mitigates the quasi-static noise that contributes to most of the dephasing.
-However, starting from 75~mK, $T_2^{\rm{echo}}$ scales with temperature as $\propto T^{-1.1}$, and quickly degrades from $2T_1$, indicating the rise of non-quasistatic dephasing noises at higher temperatures~\cite{dial2013charge}.
-Despite that, Q1 maintains $>$~1~\textmu s $T_2^{\rm{echo}}$ at elevated temperatures up to 400~mK with qubit frequency only at $~\sim$ 5 GHz, showing eNe's thermal-resilient coherence performance and potential for high-temperature operation.
+The coherence data at elevated temperatures (Fig.~\ref{Fig:Temperature}b) shows solid neon's thermal robustness as an electron qubit host.
+Q1 with qubit frequency only at $~\sim$5\,GHz maintains $>$~1~\textmu s $T_2^{\rm{echo}}$ at temperatures up to 400~mK, suggesting eNe's potential for high-temperature operation.
+Meanwhile, the trend of coherence with varying temperature remains complex. $T_2^*$ and $T_2^{\rm{echo}}$ show that quasi-static and high-frequency noise components behave differently with increased temperature, as shown in Fig.~\ref{Fig:Temperature}b.
+Below 50~mK, $T_2^{\rm{echo}}$ approaches $2T_1$, suggesting a weak noise density in the high-frequency range.
+However, starting from 75~mK, $T_2^{\rm{echo}}$ scales with temperature as $\propto T^{-1.1(1)}$, and quickly degrades from $2T_1$, indicating the rise of non-quasi-static dephasing noises at higher temperatures~\cite{dial2013charge}.
+On the other hand, $T_2^* \propto T^{-0.72(4)}$ in the whole testing range.

-We then extract the relation between the pure dephasing time ($T_{\phi}$) and MXC temperature, following the coherence decay formula described in the Methods.
-As shown in Fig.~\ref{Fig:Temperature}c, $T_{\phi}$ begins to decrease significantly when the MXC temperature exceeds 100~mK.
-In this range, the measured data matches well with a parameter-free model accounting for the effect of resonator thermal photon on the qubit dephasing~\cite{anferov2024superconducting, reagor2016quantum}:
+Extracted pure dephasing time ($T_{\phi}$) indicates qubit's decoherence due to non-quasi-static noise grows primarily due to thermal effects at elevated temperatures.
+As shown in Fig.~\ref{Fig:Temperature}c, $T_{\phi}$ begins to decrease notably when the MXC temperature exceeds 100~mK.
+In this range, the measured data matches well with a parameter-free model accounting for the effect of resonator thermal photons on the qubit dephasing~\cite{anferov2024superconducting}:

-where $\kappa$ is the resonator decay rate, and $\chi$ is the resonator's dispersive shift (see Supplementary IV). $n_{\text{th}}$ represents the resonator thermal photon population, equal to $1/(e^{hf_{\rm{r}}/k_{\text{B}}T}-1)$.
-At higher temperatures, qubit coherence is degraded primarily due to thermal effects.
+where $\chi$ is the resonator's dispersive shift (Supplementary Information Section 3). $n_{\text{th}}$ represents the resonator thermal photon population, equal to $1/(e^{hf_{\rm{r}}/k_{\text{B}}T}-1)$, with $f_r$ as the resonator frequency.
 Nevertheless, the data's deviation from the model below 100\,mK suggests the presence of other low-temperature dephasing mechanisms.
-Separate measurements on Q2 (Supplementary V) give similar results.\\
+Separate measurements on Q2 (Supplementary Information Section 4) give similar results.
+Using higher frequency resonators~\cite{anferov2024superconducting} can help to suppress the photon-noise induced dephasing.\\